OpenVisualCloud/Media-Transport-Library/doc/experimental/af_xdp.md

 ## 1. Background

-AF_XDP is an address family that is optimized for high performance packet processing inside kernel stack based on BPF and XDP.
-AF_XDP sockets enable the possibility for XDP program to redirect packets to a memory buffer in userspace.
+AF_XDP is an address family that is optimized for high-performance packet processing inside the kernel stack based on BPF and XDP.
+AF_XDP sockets enable XDP programs to redirect packets to a memory buffer in userspace.
 DPDK has built-in AF_XDP poll mode driver support.
-For the details pls refer to <https://www.kernel.org/doc/HTML/latest/networking/af_xdp.html> and <https://doc.dpdk.org/guides/nics/af_xdp.html>.
+For details, please refer to <https://www.kernel.org/doc/HTML/latest/networking/af_xdp.html> and <https://doc.dpdk.org/guides/nics/af_xdp.html>.

-With AF_XDP, Intel® Media Transport Library get the benefits with all linux network stack support, downsides is little performance gap compared to full DPDK user PMD.
+With AF_XDP, the Intel® Media Transport Library benefits from all Linux network stack support, but there is a small performance gap compared to full DPDK user PMD.

 ## 2. DPDK build with AF_XDP PMD

 ### 2.1 Install libxdp and libbpf

-Get latest source code release from <https://github.com/libbpf/libbpf/releases> and <https://github.com/xdp-project/xdp-tools/releases>, and follow the guide to build and install from source.
-Use “pkg-config --libs libxdp” and “pkg-config --libs libbpf” to check if the package are correctly installed.
+Get latest source code release from <https://github.com/libbpf/libbpf/releases> and <https://github.com/xdp-project/xdp-tools/releases>, and follow the instructions to build and install from source.
+Use “pkg-config --libs libxdp” and “pkg-config --libs libbpf” to check if the packages are correctly installed.

 #### 2.2 Rebuild DPDK and and make sure af_xdp pmd driver is built